OpenDataScienceConference/meetup-map/README.md

-# meetup-map
+# ODSC Meetup Map

-An interactive map of ODSC's meetups.
+An interactive dashboard of ODSC's meetups around the world.